jhaakma/ModPackager/README.md

 This tool allows you to easily package and release Morrowind mods.
 Multiple mods can be configured for release using a simple yaml file.
 You can also integrate with a github action (provided) which will let you pass a version number to the mod packager that will trigger a release on Github.

 ## Features
+- Copy files from Morrowind Directory into your repository
 - Build local .7z archive of your mod, ready to be released to Nexus etc.
-- Copy files from Morrowind Directory into your repository
 - Commit and push releases to Github
-- Github integration for creating releases in your remote repo
+- Create Github release with changelog based on commit messages and .7z archive
+- Configure fixed Modified timestamp for plugin and master files

 ## Requirements:
 - Python >=3